sigasi/sigasi_insights/manual/setup.md

 * Support for C, C++, Tcl and other languages
 * Support for many version control systems

-# Installation of Sigasi App
+# Installation of Sigasi Studio App

-To download and install Sigasi as a stand-alone application, follow the online [Installation Instructions](http://www.sigasi.com/download).
+To download and install Sigasi Studio as a stand-alone application, follow the online [Installation Instructions](http://www.sigasi.com/download).